SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Common Dashboard Mistakes

 Tracking too many metrics.
 A dashboard with 20 numbers is a data dump, not a decision tool.
 Cut ruthlessly.
+Stick to 5 to 7 metrics maximum.

 No targets.
 A number without a target tells you nothing.
 Is $12,500 MRR good?
 Only if you know your goal was $10,000.